akanchar100/AutonomousRCCar-CommunicationBridgeModule/README.md

 # AutonomousRCCar-CommunicationBridgeModule
-This is a RTOS repository used for Autonomous RC Car
+This is a RTOS repository used for Autonomous RC Car project

 * Target platform for this RTOS was NXP 1769 based microcontroller board.The core of this project is based on FreeRTOS.
 * The development platform was interfaced with an HC-05 bluetooth module and CAN transceiver MCP2551.